noughtnaut/crowbar/README.md

 ### Concepts

 The foundation of automating things with the crowbar is the **Task**.
-A task is a collection of **Components**, bound together using **Wires**.
-The components determine what to do, and the wires determine the order and flow of execution.
+A task is a collection of **Components** which are bound together using **Wires**.
+The components determine what to do, and the wires determine the order and flow of execution by directing **Flow Processes** through the task.

 Components may have any number of input and output wires connected to them.
-Any time a process arrives through an input wire, the component will execute.
-A component with no output wires will cause its process to terminate; whereas the presence of multiple output wires will serve to fork the flow into several processes, executing subsequent components in parallel.
+A component will execute whenever it receives a flow process through an(y) input wire.
+A component with no output wires will terminate the process (after having executed as normal); whereas the presence of multiple output wires will serve to split the flow into several processes, each executing subsequent components in parallel.
 Such continues the flow of execution until no more processes are running for the task.
+Tasks run completely independently of one-another, although they may invoke one-another as sub-tasks, and you can control whether or not any given task may run more than one instance of itself at any given time.

 Components come in three main types: